 Each year, by delegation from the Attorney General, the USTP issues an annual public report on the aggregate results of the audits, including the percentage of cases, by district, in which a material misstatement of income or expenditures is reported.
 These reports are available on the Reports & Studies page of this Web site.

-IMPORTANT NOTICE REGARDING DEBTOR AUDITSMarch 25, 2020As authorized in section 603(a) of Public Law 109-8, the USTP established procedures for independent audit firms to audit petitions, schedules, and other information in consumer bankruptcy cases.
-Pursuant to 28 U.S.C. § 586(f), the USTP contracted with independent accounting firms to perform audits in cases designated by the USTP.
-Due to ongoing public health concerns associated with COVID-19, effective immediately, the USTP is suspending its designation of new individual chapter 7 and chapter 13 cases subject to audit for an indefinite period. |
+IMPORTANT NOTICE REGARDING DEBTOR AUDITSJune 9, 2025As authorized in section 603(a) of Public Law 109-8, the United States Trustee Program established procedures for independent audit firms to audit petitions, schedules, and other information in consumer bankruptcy cases.
+Under 28 U.S.C. § 586(f), the USTP contracts with independent accounting firms to perform audits in cases designated by the USTP.
+Because of budgetary constraints, effective June 9, 2025, the USTP suspended its designation of new chapter 7 and chapter 13 cases subject to audit. |

 Debtor Audit | ||